tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 &nbsp;

-###Headers
+&nbsp;&nbsp;&nbsp;&nbsp;<b>Headers</b>
 &nbsp;
-To check headers for ad visits, please go to developer tools of the browser -> Network -> click on a request -> select 'Headers'.
+&nbsp;&nbsp;&nbsp;&nbsp;To check headers for ad visits, please go to developer tools of the browser -> Network -> click on a request -> select 'Headers'.
 Or you can try Live HTTP Headers in [tools](#tools) below.

   - DNT-header is being sent correctly for ALL requests (including Ad visits) if either disableClickingForDNT and disableHidingForDNT are enabled (and vice versa)
   - That DNT list at top of whitelist.html is checked when either DNT option is checked

 &nbsp;